Enhancing Security of TAS/MRC Based Mixed RF-UOWC System with Induced Underwater Turbulence Effect: Introduction

 \subsection{Motivation and Contributions}

-In order to meet the rapid demands for high data rates with extreme secrecy, multiple-input multiple-output (MIMO) channels are drawing widespread concerns of within research communities.
-Transmit antenna selection / maximal ratio combining (TAS / MRC) system provides all key features of a MIMO system accompanied by reduced cost and complexity \cite{yang2018physical}.
-In a RF-UOWC mixed system, UW link can transmit data at a high rate of tens of Gbps \cite{li201716} whereas data rate of RF link is much lower compared to the UW links due to bandwidth and power constraints.
-Motivated by emerging technologies for wireless communication and in order to reduce this data-rate mismatch, we propose a secure dual-hop RF-UOWC network in presence of a passive eavesdropper exploiting TAS / MRC (i.e. MIMO) diversity at the source to relay link.
-Since, UW link is highly secure, eavesdropper with multiple antennas can only utilize another RF link for intercepting confidential data.
+In order to meet the rapid demands for high data rates with extreme secrecy, multiple-input multiple-output (MIMO) channels are drawing widespread concerns of research communities. { In the RF-UOWC mixed system, UW link is capable of transmitting data at a high rate of tens of Gbps \cite{li201716} whereas, on the other hand, data rate of RF link is significantly lower than UW links due to bandwidth and power constraints.
+Despite the fact that TAS / maximal ratio combining (MRC) system provides all key features of a MIMO system accompanied by reduced cost and complexity, \cite{yang2018physical} and \cite{ansari2021outage} are the only studies that incorporate TAS/MRC scheme in mixed RF-UOWC network.
+However, the authors only evaluated system performance ignoring security aspect of practical system.} Motivated by emerging technologies for wireless communication and in order to reduce this data-rate mismatch, we propose a secure dual-hop RF-UOWC network in presence of a passive eavesdropper exploiting TAS / MRC (i.e. MIMO) diversity at the source to relay link.
+Since UW link is highly secure, eavesdroppers with multiple antennas can only utilize another RF link for intercepting confidential data.
 The RF links undergo $\eta-\mu$ fading whereas the UW link experiences mEGG distribution.
-It may be noted, although mEGG channel is the most generic model for UOWC link that characterizes the turbulence scenarios effectively under all conditions \cite{zedini2019unified,10754/134733,7145711,7145973,6966082}, there are limited research works that have been conducted utilizing mEGG model within PLS domain.
+It may be noted, although mEGG channel is the most generic model for UOWC link that characterizes the turbulence scenarios effectively under all conditions \cite{zedini2019unified,ansari2010composite,7145711}, there are limited research works that have been conducted utilizing mEGG model within the PLS domain. { Along underwater turbulence, the pointing error is also a factor that tends to reduce the systems capacity.
+Harmful effects of pointing error are also considered in the underwater mEGG model.
+Note that, to the authors' best knowledge, this is the pioneering work that demonstrates the impact of pointing error for evaluating the secrecy performance over TAS/MRC-based RF-UWOC link}.
 Hence, the main contributions of this work are listed as follows: